A document to own and grow

-For this young boy, it was important that Te Aroha had access to learning about autism, how to help him settled, develop and grow; and how to best manage and understand his behaviours.
+For this young boy, it was important that Te Aroha had access to learning about autism, how to help him settle, develop and grow, and how to best manage and understand his behaviours.

 Te Aroha says if education is there, she will always grasp at the opportunity as you can never stop educating yourself in life.